-- 1. that a procedural error occurred that substantially affected the outcome of the process; - 2. that the decision was arbitrary and capricious or violated academic freedom; - that there has been discovery of significant new factual material not available to the Investigator that could have affected the original outcome; however, intentional omission of factual information by the appealing party is not a ground for an appeal; or - that the sanction or other response by Brescia under the formal process was excessively severe or grossly inadequate.
+- 1. There was a procedural error occurred that substantially affected the outcome of the process; - 2.
+The decision was arbitrary and capricious or violated academic freedom; - 3.
+There has been discovery of significant new factual material not available to the Investigator that could have affected the original outcome; however, intentional omission of factual information by the appealing party is not a ground for an appeal; or - 4.
+The sanction or other response by Brescia under the formal process was excessively severe or grossly inadequate.